JonathanReyess/colabai/README.md

 ```

 In this snippet, we can see that our model is able to determine when a function call is required from the query and delivers an adequate answer.

+## 3. LangChain

+LangChain is a framework for developing applications powered by language models.
+Chains refer to sequences of calls - whether to an LLM, a tool, or a data preprocessing step.

+It enables the development of applications that are context-aware and able to reason about how to answer based on the given context.